 The lawsuit claims that through the keyless ignitions, drivers are allowed to start their vehicles by having their keyfob in a car and by using an on/off button.
 Because of the convenience, some people have allegedly forgotten to shut off their cars, leading to carbon monoxide deaths when vehicles are parked in enclosed spaces.

 Plaintiffs claim that manufacturers have known about the issues relating to keyless technology since its introduction into vehicles but have done nothing to address the problems, as there have been no recalls or safety warnings issued relating to the technology.

 “In a number of incidents, drivers have parked their affected vehicles inside their garages and removed the keyless fobs, only to later discover that the engines never actually turned off,” the lawsuit says.

 The lawsuit says that since 2009, the National Highway Traffic Safety Administration has received 27 complaints over keyless ignition risks.

 What Can I Do About a Keyless Ignition Defect or Other Defective Auto Part Injury?

 It is tragic that keyless vehicle technology has allegedly led to deaths.
 Remember, you can hold a manufacturer liable if a defective product has harmed you.
 Manufacturers should be held responsible if they put consumers at risk.

 If you have been injured or your loved one has been killed due to a defective auto part or recalled vehicle, speak to our attorneys about your legal rights.
 We can investigate the incident and determine if you can hold a manufacturer liable, possibly entering into a settlement or class action case.

-Follow our social media sites for news about vehicle accidents in D.C., Maryland and Virginia.
+Follow our social media sites for news about vehicle accidents in Virginia.

 Koonz, McKenney, Johnson & DePaolis L.L.P.